Finding and maintaining your dog’s ideal weight can significantly extend your pet’s life.

 The very best way to determine your dog’s ideal weight is to use the same method used by vets.

 The Purina Body Condition System1.

-The Purina Body Condition System uses two simple steps to rate the state of your dog’s body…
+The Body Condition System uses visual inspection and your sense of touch to rate the state of your dog’s…